 Where to stay near Lake Superior Provincial Park

 Although visiting Bathtub Island can be done as a day trip from Sault Ste.
 Marie, you may want to consider spending the night near the lake to spend more time in nature.
 You could either stay in one of the retro motels along the way or in a B&B.Recommended motel: Voyageurs' Lodge.
 The cute motel is located just across the street from Lake Superior in Batchawana Bay.
 Rooms are a great value, starting at $119 CAD per night.
-You are also steps away from their famous apple fritters!
+They have a good restaurant/cafe and you're steps away from their famous apple fritters!

-You could also check out Airbnb or VRBO for listings around the Lake Superior area.We spotted a newly listed off-grid cabin on the shore of Lake Superior in the Batchawana area (no reviews yet).
+You could also check out Airbnb or VRBO for listings around the Lake Superior area.We spotted a newly listed off-grid cabin on the shore of Lake Superior in the Batchawana area.
 It looks like an amazing experience.
 If anyone stays there, let us know how it is!

 We hope you have an amazing trip to Bathtub Island!